 4. Invest in the right platforms.

 First Call Resolution is a highly nuanced metric; detailed customer histories, call tags, agent routing capabilities, and task automation are all critical to understanding exactly what’s causing FCR to flag.
-If you don’t already have access to the data you need to inform improvement strategies, invest in software that collects the kind of granular customer intel that can be useful to your agents on the ground.
+If you don’t already have access to the data you need to inform improvement strategies, invest in customer service technology that collects the kind of granular customer intel that can be useful to your agents on the ground.

 5. Measure CSAT frequently.

 Customer satisfaction is directly related to FCR.
 Consider the variables that go into your center’s Customer Satisfaction (CSAT) rating holistically, highlighting the relationship between FCR and NPS.
 When FCS goes up, most of the other metrics that matter to your business will too.